 Let’s see a build that requires base image extension in order to succeed.

-0) but doesn’t require any dependencies (as the output build plan is empty).
+0), but doesn’t require any dependencies through a build plan unless the

 The buildpack tries to use